 These scholarships, as well as many others funded by industry and non-profit organisations, are available to potential and currently enrolled students.

 Graduates are well equipped to pursue careers as an architect, project administrator or project manager.

 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.

 Graduate AttributesThe objective of this program is to produce graduates with specific attributes as outlined in University of Adelaide Graduate Attributes.

 - Teamwork and communication skills

 - Self-awareness and emotional intelligence

-Professional AccreditationThe Master of Architecture (coursework) is accredited by the Architectural Practice Board of South Australia.
+Professional AccreditationThe Master of Architecture (coursework) is accredited by the Architects Accreditation Council of Australia [AACA].

 Degree StructureThe majority of the teaching activities are based around the design studios, which are now aligned with the school's research streams 'History, Theory and Culture', 'Design' and 'Urbanism', along with courses in advanced construction, structures and environmental studies.